 SAT and AP: 7753

 Entry to graduate diploma or taught Masters programmes usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor's degree may also be considered.
-Please check the Postgraduate Course Finder for exact entry requirements.
+Please visit our Course Finder for detailed entry requirements.

 The comparable US qualifications are as follows:

 Bachelor degree with a cumulative GPA of at least 3.2 .

 Bachelor degree with a cumulative GPA of at least 2.8.

 Please note the following key differences between graduate studies in the US and a taught Masters degree at Queen's: